45 Work, employment and industrial relations policy

 Unions

-The focus of trade unions is on the needs of members.
+The focus of trade unions is on improving the wages and conditions of members.
 However, their involvement in decision making is not limited to the workplace level – it can also be seen in their involvement in the community and in political lobbying.
 The Australian Council of Trade Unions (ACTU) has been the sole peak body for unions since the early 1980s, and it undertakes broad political and policy-based work as part of its activities.
 It has initiated various equal pay and other wage cases to the body now called the Fair Work Commission (FWC), and lobbied or negotiated with governments.
 Outcomes achieved over many years include ‘occupational health and safety laws, annual holidays legislation, superannuation, Medicare, the award system, penalty rates for overtime and weekend work, and workplace amenities’.[6]

-Under conciliation and arbitration, union density (the share of employees who are members of a union) went from 6 per cent in 1901 to around 60 per cent by the early 1950s.[7]
+Under conciliation and arbitration (described below), union density (the share of employees who are members of a union) went from six per cent in 1901 to around 60 per cent by the early 1950s.[7]
 From the 1980s, union density declined (see Figure 1), beginning with structural changes in the economy that favoured industries and occupations with low density but were not met with effective union responses, such as organising in new areas.[8]
+In the 1990s, unions began a process of large-scale amalgamations to capitalise on economies of scale, but union density continued to decrease, in the face of attacks by employers and various state and national governments.
+With the move to enterprise bargaining, the focus of IR shifted to the workplace, but this was a level at which unions were often weakly organised, after focusing for many years on advocacy in tribunals, and action in a small number of ‘hot spots’.
+By 2024, density was below 15 per cent and, with a delay, collective bargaining also declined.[9]

 Figure 1 Union density.
-Source: ABS Cat.
-No. 6310.0, 6323.0, 6325.0, 6333.0.
+Source: ABS Cat Nos 6310.0, 6323.0, 6325.0, 6333.0.

 Employers and employer associations

 Employers also form collective organisations.
-Employer associations are often regarded as the equivalent of unions for employers.
+Employer associations are often regarded as the equivalent of unions for employees.
 Moreover, employers of most people are themselves corporations, which are collectives of capital.
 Thus, employer associations are industry-based collectives of collectives, formed to counter the associational power of unions.

 The roles of employer associations vary, depending on the way they developed and the industry or region in which they traditionally operated.
-These roles have evolved through amalgamations, but have largely centred around the representation of political parties and developing responses to industry or national issues raised by unions.
+These roles have evolved through the amalgamations, but have largely centred around the representation of political parties and developing responses to industry or national issues raised by unions.
 Their activities have changed as employment relations has become increasingly decentralised.
 They may provide services to their members to assist specifically with managing their employment relations issues.

 The state

 The term ‘state’ is used here to describe the various institutions used to regulate the employment relationship.
-These institutions include the legislature, executive and judiciary.
+These institutions include the legislature, executive and the judiciary.
 The legislature consists of the parliament and is responsible for creating legislation.
 The judiciary interprets and applies legislation and can be responsible for ensuring that the executive and legislature act within the Constitution.
 The executive consists of the elected government as well as the various institutions that form part of the public bureaucracy.

-By 1904, federal legislation was introduced to formally regulate and provide a system for the negotiation of workers’ wages and conditions, and unions were recognised as registered entities.
-This centralised system of multilateral rule-making involved trade unions as representatives of workers, employer associations representing employers, and the industrial labour courts and tribunals.
-Federal and state governments did not directly determine labour standards at this time,[10] but they did regulate some internal affairs of unions and employer associations, as these were part of the system (some saw them as virtually an arm of the state[11]).
+By 1904, federal legislation was introduced to formally regulate and provide a system for the negotiation of worker wages and conditions, and unions were recognised as registered entities.
+This centralised system of multilateral rule making involved trade unions as representatives of workers, employer associations representing employers, and the industrial labour courts and tribunals.
+Federal and state governments did not directly determine labour standards at this time,[10] but they did regulate some internal affairs of unions and employer associations, as these were part of the system (some saw them as virtually an arm of the state).[11]
 Tribunal decisions around wages and conditions became binding, and the details were contained within instruments known as ‘awards’.

 The central agency, originally the Conciliation and Arbitration Court, was split in the 1950s into a court and a tribunal.
 The latter, the Australian Conciliation and Arbitration Commission (ACAC), became the Australian Industrial Relations Commission (AIRC) and then Fair Work Australia (subsequently the FWC).
-In the long run, the decisions of the tribunals, although often contested, appeared to be similar to outcomes that the market would have delivered, apart from a tendency to produce a more egalitarian distribution of earnings, which also included progress towards equal pay for women.[12]
+In the long run, the decisions of tribunals, although often contested, appeared to be somewhat similar to the outcomes that the market would have delivered, apart from a tendency to produce a more egalitarian distribution of earnings, which also included progress towards equal pay for women.[12]

 At the parliamentary level, there are deep divisions between the major political parties.
 In some ways these parties are the political manifestation of capital and labour.
 The unions created the ALP, and still have a formal role in it, though there are often wide political gulfs between them.
-The Liberal Party was established in the 1940s in an attempt to reorganise the then non-Labor parties (i.e. the parties of capital) to better fight the ALP, then in government.
+The Liberal Party was established in the 1940s in an attempt to reorganise the non-Labor parties (i.e. the parties of capital) to better fight the ALP, then in government.
 Its creation was facilitated by the newly established Institute of Public Affairs.

-Elements determining pay and conditions
+The elements determining pay and conditions

-The legal ‘safety net’ for employees – the minimum conditions which should govern their work – has several components: a minimum wage, National Employment Standards (NES) set out in the Fair Work Act 2009 (Cth), and modern awards.
+The legal ‘safety net’ for employees – the minimum conditions which should govern their work – has several components: a minimum wage, National Employment Standards (NES) set out in the Fair Work Act (2009), and modern awards.
 On top of these sit, for a substantial minority of workers, enterprise agreements.

 • maximum weekly hours